Janette-Le/janette-le.github.io/index.md

 > **[Project Link](https://nbviewer.jupyter.org/github/Janette-Le/Python1/blob/main/ABC.ipynb)**\
 > **Python - Random forest - Gradient boosting**<br>
 > *Used library: pandas, numpy, matplotlib, seabon, sklearn*
+> <p align="justify">  </p>There are many factors that affect the unemployment rate; on macroeconomic perspectives, it may be the volatility of the economy or the intervention of the government; on microeconomic perspectives, it may depend on age, gender, education level of the employee and local regional economy.
+This project aims to study which demographic elements have affected the unemployment trend in the UK in the last 15 years.</p>

 <img src="images/Python 1.PNG?raw=true"/>